TammyRele/CMPG323-Overview-30211816/README.md

 #Gitignore explaination:
-Gitignore file, helps with ignore when having to commit in project In Project 2 and 4 the gitignore file used will be in visual stuido C# and Azure portal Ignoring the Power B1
+Gitignore file, helps with ignore when having to commit in project

+In Project 2 and 3
+The gitignore file used will be in visual stuido C# and Azure portal Ignoring the Power B1
+Project 4
+Excel File
+UiPath Automation cloud
+Ignoring the Power B1

 In Project 5